CleverCloud/documentation/content/doc/administrate/log-management.md

 ```

 {{< callout type="warning" >}}
-   Only the last 1000 lines of logs are got by `clever logs`.
+   With add-ons, only the last 1000 lines of logs are got by `clever logs`.
 {{< /callout >}}

 ### Access logs